opensearch-project/reporting-cli/docs/examples/lambda_container_image.md

 Opensearch reporting CLI can be used with Lambda for scheduling email reports.

+### Prerequisites

+- AMD64 Systems
+- Docker

 ### Creating Lambda container image

 1. Create a Dockerfile.
-Followig Dockerfile can be used to create a container image for v1.0.0.
+Following Dockerfile can be used to create a container image for v1.0.0.
   ```
   # Define function directory
   ARG FUNCTION_DIR="/function"